lxmx/PyPlucker/README.md

 It's 2022 and you need a Palm again!

 This is an updated version of the original Python based Plucker parser.
-It downloads and  your favorite web pages or converts local files for the [Plucker app](https://palmdb.net/app/plucker).
+It downloads and converts your favorite web pages and local files for the [Plucker app](https://palmdb.net/app/plucker).

 <img src="https://user-images.githubusercontent.com/58649917/153739856-226c672f-bfb9-4436-ac2d-de79e63a4e3c.png" width=320/>